 Recently, a little old lady asked me a question following one of my sermons: “So what’s the lesson, preacher?”
 I’ll make it plain.
 Love God.
 Love others.
 And don’t get bogged down in the fundamentalist bullshit.

 (Rev. Dr. Jeff Hood is a Baptist pastor, theologian and activist living and working in Arkansas.
 Dr. Hood’s extensive work has appeared in numerous media outlets, including in the Dallas Morning News, Huffington Post, Fort Worth Star Telegram, Atlanta Journal Constitution, Los Angeles Times, WIRED magazine and on ABC, NBC, CBS, CNN, MSNBC, Fox News, and NPR.
 He writes regularly at https://www.patheos.com/blogs/jeffhood/.

 (Jeff’s other articles in this edition of the jonestown report are Love Is the Word and On the Power of Love: A Peoples Temple Agricultural Parable.
+The collection of his articles for this site appears here.
 He can be reached at firstname.lastname@example.org.)